usgs/wdfn-blog/README.md

   * It's a good idea to direct people to github issues, emails, or other ways to communicate if they have questions/comments/etc.

-5. Submit a pull request
+6. Submit a pull request
-6. Before the pull request is merged, a blog maintainor will verify the header follows the "Important notes" above, and that the content appears to be non-interpretive.
+7. Before the pull request is merged, a blog maintainer will verify the header follows the "Important notes" above, and that the content appears to be non-interpretive.
-7. Submitter is responsible for getting 2 internal peer-reviews.
+8. Submitter is responsible for getting 2 internal peer-reviews.
-8. Once the content is approved, the draft status can be changed to `draft: False`, and the content will appear on the dev site.
+9. Once the content is approved, the draft status can be changed to `draft: False`, and the content will appear on the dev site.

 ## Hugo Installation